I HOMESTORIES | Real or virtual? In the room with Dennis Grimm

 I HOMESTORIES | Real oder virtuell?
 Im Raum mit Dennis Grimm

 This is Dennis, founder of darqviz.
 We are more than happy that our paths have crossed.
-Darqviz is a young company with an international team specializing in computer generated images for various creative fields in architecture, product development, etc. Since the images are created in a virtual space, there are no limits to the space.
+Darqviz is a young company with an international team that specializes in computer-generated images for various creative fields in architecture, product development, etc. As the images are created in a virtual space, there are no limits to the rooms.

 1. You used to study construction management, right?
-How come you are now working in a more creative and digital profession as a business manager?
-Even before and during my studies, I was constantly flirting with the art of architecture and decided early on to avoid the actual career of my studies to become a site manager in order to orientate myself as closely as possible to the planning of buildings.
-With DARQVIZ, I now have the opportunity to bring creativity and what I learned during my studies to the implementation of our projects.
+How come you're now working in a more creative and digital professional column as a business manager?
+Even before and during my studies, I constantly flirted with the art of architecture, and also decided early on to avoid the actual career path of my studies to become a construction manager in order to orient myself as closely as possible to the planning of buildings.
+With DARQVIZ, I now have the opportunity to apply my creativity and what I learned during my studies to the implementation of our projects.

-3. Tell us about a CGI image you are particularly proud of and try to describe your approach and the process that goes into making it.
+3. Tell us about a CGI image that you are particularly proud of and try to describe your approach and the process involved.
 Using our expertise for our own convictions and helping to make the world a better place is an essential part of our vision.
-Finally, we translated our shared suffering of the events and the ongoing situation in Kabul into a work of digital art.
-The project "Fainted Hope" serves as an outlet to express our emotions and at the same time we want to use the image to draw attention to this important topic and create awareness in our community.
-We would like to continue to advance these types of projects alongside our day-to-day business.
+Most recently, we translated our shared suffering from the events and ongoing situation in Kabul into a work of digital art.
+The project "Fainted Hope" serves as an outlet to express our emotions and at the same time we want to use the image to draw attention to this important issue and create awareness in our community.
+This is the kind of project we want to continue to drive forward alongside our day-to-day business.

-4. Where do you get the inspiration for your designs from?
-Do you sometimes have trouble finding an idea?
-How do you deal with it?
+4. Where do you get the inspiration for your designs?
+Do you ever have trouble finding an idea?
+How do you deal with this?
 Our world is full of inspiration, whether in nature or man-made.
-Architects around the world in particular design their environment as they like it.
+Architects around the world in particular design their surroundings the way they like them.
 That inspires.
-There are always blockages, my very personal solution is to make me aware that life takes place in the here and now.
+There are always blockages, my own personal solution is to realize that life happens in the here and now.
 Focusing on the present moment wakes me up and broadens my horizons.

 5. I read that you met your partners in Mexico.
-How did you come to gain work experience in Guadalajara back then?
-In addition to the already mentioned thirst for adventure, love also brought me to this wonderful country at the time.
-After falling in love with the Mexican culture during my semester abroad in 2017, it was clear to me after my studies where I wanted to gain my first work experience.
-Here I was also able to experience the first influences on entrepreneurship, which ultimately was the seed for founding DARQVIZ.
+What made you decide to gain work experience in Guadalajara?
+In addition to the aforementioned thirst for adventure, love also led me to this wonderful country at the time.
+After falling in love with Mexican culture during my semester abroad in 2017, it was clear to me after my studies where I wanted to gain my first work experience.
+This is also where I experienced my first influences on entrepreneurship, which ultimately sowed the seeds for founding DARQVIZ.

-6. How long do you need for a rendering like you designed for us in a fancy red denatured kitchen?
-Basically, it can be said that, regardless of the order situation, one week from the idea to the end result should be sufficient and is always what we strive for.
+6. How long do you need for a rendering like the one you designed for us in a fancy red-denatured kitchen?
+Basically speaking, a week from idea to final result should be sufficient, regardless of the order situation, and we always aim for this.
 However, the actual processing time often also depends on the feedback loops with the customer.

 7. How do you design your real interiors?
 Does your work with virtual environments/spaces inspire/influence your interior design style?
-Working with interior design on a daily basis does not go unnoticed.
-I try to keep my creative space minimal and calm in order to approach each project with a free mind.
-The absolute favorite in my facility is of course the Bench Chamfer from WYE.
+Daily work with interiors Design doesn't leave you without a trace.
+I try to keep my creative space minimalist and calm so that I can approach each project with freedom of thought.
+The absolute favorite in my interior is of course the Bench Chamfer from WYE.

-8. What advice would you give to young people who want to pursue the same career?
-Based on my own experience, I can only confirm the standard advice of every founder.
-It takes a lot of hard work and, above all, perseverance until this work is also recognized.
+8. What advice would you give to young people who want to follow the same career path?
+I can only confirm the standard advice of every founder based on my own experience.
+It takes a lot of hard work and, above all, perseverance for this work to be recognized.
 What helps?
-Be enthusiastic, enjoy what you do and not be afraid of failure.
+Being enthusiastic, enjoying what you do and not being afraid of failure.

-9. I once read the saying in one of your stories on Instagram: "Positive thinking makes life easier".
-Would you say you are an optimist?
+9. I once read the saying: "Positive thinking makes life easier" in one of your Instagram stories.
+Would you say you're an optimist?
 My friends definitely see me as an optimist.
-Looking positively into the future is essential for me and probably for every founder in order to master the challenges in the early stages of a company.
-However, essential realism is just as important in order not to misjudge situations and to be prepared for possible outcomes.
-It's the same as with everything: it's the mix that counts.
+Looking positively into the future is essential for me and probably every founder in order to overcome the challenges in the early days of a company.
+But it's just as important to be realistic so as not to misjudge situations and be prepared for possible outcomes.
+So, as with everything, it's all in the mix.

 10. Either or questions